 The orbit of Phaethon is very much like a comet as it is highly elliptical.
 When it is at its maximum distance from the Sun, its orbit takes it beyond Mars and, when it returns in its orbit, it is closer to the Sun than Mercury.
 When this happens, the surface temperature of Phaethon rises to around 700Cº on the side facing the Sun and, because this asteroid rotates in a little over three hours, the rapid cycling of temperature is thought to crack the surface and allow small particles of rock to leave the asteroid and create a dust trail that our Earth encounters every year in December.

 This asteroid will pass the Earth at a distance of 10 million kilometres on December 10 of this year.
 There is no chance of a collision though.

-The Moon is at first quarter on the 7th, full on the 14th, last quarter on the 21st and new Moon again on December 29.
+The Moon will be full on the 3rd, last quarter on the 10th, new on the 18th and first quarter on December 26.

 By Clive Jackson

 Clive Jackson is the Director of the Camera Obscura (next to the Castle in Tavira), specialising in education and public outreach.